ualiangzhang/ualiangzhang.github.io/_pages/cv.md

 Training Experience
 ======
+* 11/2024 Generative AI with Large Language Models
+  * DeepLearning.AI on Coursera  (verify: A7HLWVH4J6BV)
+  * Gain foundational knowledge, practical skills, and a functional understanding of how generative AI works
+  * Dive into the latest research on Gen AI to understand how companies are creating value with cutting-edge technology
+  * Instruction from expert AWS AI practitioners who actively build and deploy AI in business use-cases today

 * 04/2021  CIRTL Practitioner Level II Certification
   * Center for the Integration of Research, Teaching and Learning (CIRTL) and University of Arizona